 If you see a hedgehog (dead or alive) please let us know.
 Follow this link to submit your hedgehog sighting online.

-Thank you to everyone who has submitted records to the survey so far!
+Thank you to everyone who has submitted records to the survey.
 Since the start of the survey in April 2011, we have received almost 2000 hedgehog sightings for our area.

 Maps showing records held by TWIC before the start of the survey in March 2011 and now can be viewed on the left hand side of the page.
 Please continue to send TWIC your sightings to provide valuable